 This GCSE takes a distinctive issues-based approach to the study of Catholic Christianity.
 It integrates a 75% study of Catholic Christianity, with a 25% study of Judaism.
-Component 1 is entitled Foundational Catholic Theology and Component 2 is entitled Applied Catholic Theology.
+Component 1 is entitled Foundational Catholic Theology, Component 2 is entitled Applied Catholic Theology and Component 3 is entitled Judaism.
 The course will enable learners to gain knowledge and understanding of two religions: Catholic Christianity and Judaism.

-Theme 1: Fou ndational Catholic Theology (37.5%) Assessment: exam
+Indational Catholic Theology (37.5%) Assessment: exam

 This theme requires learners to consider Catholic Christian and non-religious beliefs about the origins

 Section 1: and value of the universe and human life.

 Origins and It covers key themes such as:

-Meaning • Creation
+Meaning Creation

 • imago Dei

 • The Bible

 This theme requires learners to consider philosophical questions concerning the origins and nature of

 Section 2: good and evil and different religious answers to the problem of evil and suffering.

 Good and It covers key themes such as:

 Evil • evil

-LVII responses to evil
+responses to evil

 • Jesus

-Theme 2: App lied Catholic Theology (37.5%) Assessment: exam
+Theme 2: App plied Catholic Theology (37.5%) Assessment: exam

-This theme requires learners to consider religious beliefs about the nature of life and death.
+This theme requires learners to consider religious beliefs about the nature of life and

-Section 1: It covers key themes such as:
+Section 1: death.
+It covers key themes such as:

 Life and • death

 Death • heaven

-Death • hell
+• hell

-• judgement
+judgement

 This theme requires learners to consider philosophical questions concerning the nature of criminality

 and the rationale for punishment.
 Through a study of teachings and beliefs, questions relating to the

 Section 2: justifiability of capital punishment will be explored.

 Sin and It covers key themes such as:

 Forgiveness • absolutism

-lorgiveness • Eucharist
+• Eucharist

 • evangelisation

-• forgiveness
+forgiveness

-Theme 3: Stu dy of Judaism (25%) Assessment: exam
+dy of Judaism (25%) Assessment: exam

-Nature of the Almighty
+Section 1: Nature of the Almighty

-Section 1: Shekhinah

-Beliefs and Messiah
+Beliefs and Shekhinah

+Teachings Messiah

-Teachings Covenants
+Covenants

 Life after death

 Acts of worship

 The Tenakh and Talmud

-Section 2:
+Section 2: Prayer

-Practices Prayer Shares

-Shema
+Practices Shema

 Rituals

 Features of a synagogue

-Careers/Furth ner Study Links:
+Careers/Furtl ner Study Links:

-Further Study : A-level Religious Studies
+y: A-level Religious Studies

-Caroora Linka Law, Nursing, Doctor, Counsellor, Politician, Religious Orders

-Careers LILIKS: Law, Nurshig, Doctor, Counsellor, Fontician, Religious Orders